TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 publishing process and check out the TYPO3 community Q&A at page `FAQ <https://extensions.typo3.org/faq/>`__.

+**Depends on:**

+*  Unique extension key which conforms to the :ref:`rules for extension keys <extension-key>`.

 **Advantages:**

 *  Extension can be installed in a
    :ref:`non-Composer based <t3install:install-typo3-without-composer>`
    TYPO3 instance using the :ref:`Extension Manager <extension-manager>`.
+*  The extension key is reserved once it is registered on TER.
+This means, no other extension author can register their extension on TER using the same extension key.
 *  All advantages of being listed in the TER, for example:

    *  Easy finding of your extension